elastic/thumbnails4j/README.md

 # thumbnails4j
-Free and Open project for generating file thumbnails with the JVM
+Open source project for generating file thumbnails with the JVM

 ### Example usage